bugzbuddie/GEHEIMNIS_BANK-SYSTEM-/README.md

 The project was developed by a simple `html`, `css` and `javascript`.

 Note:
-> I was so lazy that it took me a lot of time to finished T^T
+> I was so lazy that it took me a lot of time to finish T^T